-Earnings Per Share (EPS) Definition
+Earnings Per Share (EPS): Definition

-Earnings per share (EPS) is the net income divided by the average number of common shares outstanding during the year; also called net income per share.
+Earnings per share (EPS) is a company’s net income divided by the average number of common shares outstanding during the year.
+It is also known as net income per share.

 Because this information is a highly condensed description of a large number of transactions and other events, it tends to be imperfect in communicating information to users.

-The ratio of the market value of the stock to EPS (known as the price-earnings ratio, or earnings multiple) is used widely and often reported in daily listings of stock activity and prices.
+The ratio of stock price to EPS (known as the price-earnings ratio or earnings multiple) is used widely and often reported in daily listings of stock activity and prices.
 Additionally, the amount of dividends paid per share is often compared with EPS.

-Calculating Earnings Per Share (EPS) – The Basics
+The Basics: Calculating Earnings Per Share (EPS)

 In the simplest sense, EPS is calculated by dividing net income available to common shareholders by the weighted average number of outstanding common shares.

 EPS is meaningful only in regard to common stockholders.
-This is because preferred shareholders have claims to only the stipulated dividend.
+This is because preferred shareholders only have claims to the stipulated dividend.

 Net Income Available to Common Shareholders

 Net income available to common shareholders is equal to net income less preferred stock dividends declared.
 If there is no preferred stock, the numerator of the formula will be simply net income.

-Common Dividends = $125,000
+- Common dividends = $125,000

-The common dividends declared are ignored because all the earnings after preferred dividends are theoretically available to common shareholders whether or not returned in the form of dividends.
+The common dividends declared are ignored because all the earnings after preferred dividends are theoretically available to common shareholders whether or not they are returned in the form of dividends.

 Weighted Average Number of Common Shares Outstanding

-In these cases, it is incorrect to take the total number of shares outstanding at the end of the year, because the firm did not have benefit of the cash or other assets generated from the additional stock issue for the entire year.
+In these cases, it is incorrect to take the total number of shares outstanding at the end of the year because the firm did not benefit from the cash or other assets generated from the additional stock issue for the entire year.

 The weighted average number of common shares outstanding is 1,225,000, calculated as follows: